Motivic action for Siegel modular forms: Yoshida lifts from imaginary quadratic fields

 \begin{remark} As stated, this conjecture is actually an amalgamation of the conjecture of Prasanna--Venkatesh~\cite{Prasanna_Venkatesh} and the conjecture and Cremona--Whitley~\cite{cremona1994periods}.

 Indeed, the original phrasing of Prasanna--Venkatesh is slightly different.
-Rather than considering a dual natural generator $\eta$ in Definition~\ref{def:nat_gen_for_Bianchi}, they consider the normalized element:
+Rather than considering a dual natural generator $\eta^\vee$ in Definition~\ref{def:nat_gen_for_Bianchi}, they consider the normalized element:

 where $h(\omega) = \langle \omega^\sigma, \omega^\sigma \rangle_{\mathrm{PD}}$ is Faltings' height.
-Cremona--Whitley~\cite{cremona1994periods} conjectured that Falting's height is explicitly related to $u^1(f_0)$ and provided numerical evidence.
+Cremona--Whitley~\cite{cremona1994periods} conjectured that Faltings' height is explicitly related to $u^1(f_0)$ and provided numerical evidence.
 Granting this relationship, the action in Definition~\ref{def:mot_action_Bianchi} has the more familiar form

 The advantage of this phrasing is that $\widetilde \eta^\vee$ does not depend on the choice of N\'eron differential $\omega^\sigma$.